matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

   - By changing the order in which the pedals (or objects) are connected, we can change the sound produced.
   - Sometimes this way of organising information can lead to a more playful approach.

-Pure Data is open source, meaning that members of the community can edit the code and create their own versions of the software.

 #### Why use Pure Data?

+Pure Data is free and open source, meaning that members of the community can edit the code and create their own versions of the software.

-Pure Data code can be used in a variety of things, including audio apps and embedded computers like the Raspberry Pi and Bela.
+Pure Data code can be applied in a variety of music making contexts, including the web, audio apps for Android and iOS, and running on embedded computers like the Raspberry Pi and Bela.

 ### What is Instrument Maker?